dranjan/python-colordemo/README.md

 below for more on this).
 Not all terminal types are supported (see the next section).

-`colordemo` is intended to work on both Python 2.7 and Python 3.x.

 ## Terminal support

 The fundamental requirement for a terminal to be supported by `colordemo`